hkroger/cdh-vagrant/README.md

 - Resume the cluster: `vagrant resume`
 - To erase all the VMs: `vagrant destroy -f`
 - Check the status of the VMs: `vagrant status`

+## What next?
+- We are will add exercises for the most common tools.
+Coming soon!